lekan675/project-11/project11.md

 ### Step 5 – Create a Common Playbook

-- In **common.yml** playbook i'll write configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure.
+- In **common.yml** playbook, I'll write the configuration to be repeatableand re-usable, and multi-task.

     I'll update my **playbooks/common.yml** file with following code:

     ---
     - name: update web, nfs and db servers